Asset Search Services - Nationwide Asset Investigation Company

 How long does an asset investigation take?

 Most asset investigations are completed within 24-48 hours.
 U.S. Asset Records operates 24/7 to ensure fast delivery.
-Rush services are available for urgent requests, with some reports delivered same-day.
-Complex investigations involving multiple states or extensive business interests may take slightly longer.
+Rush services are available.
 Order now to get started.

 Are asset searches legal?

 Yes, asset searches are completely legal when conducted properly using public records and authorized databases.
-U.S. Asset Records complies with all federal and state regulations, including the Fair Credit Reporting Act (FCRA), Gramm-Leach-Bliley Act (GLBA), and applicable state privacy laws.
+U.S. Asset Records complies with the Fair Credit Reporting Act (FCRA), Gramm-Leach-Bliley Act (GLBA), and state privacy laws.
 All searches are conducted for legitimate, permissible purposes only.

 Who uses asset investigation services?

-Our asset investigation services are used by law firms, judgment creditors, debt buyers, collection agencies, private investigators, businesses conducting due diligence, individuals in divorce proceedings, estate administrators, bankruptcy trustees, and financial institutions.
-Learn what sets us apart from other search services.
+Our services are used by law firms, judgment creditors, debt buyers, collection agencies, private investigators, businesses conducting due diligence, individuals in divorce proceedings, estate administrators, bankruptcy trustees, and financial institutions.
+Learn what sets us apart.

 What is a UCC lien search?

 A UCC lien search examines public records for Uniform Commercial Code financing statements filed against a debtor's personal property or business assets.
-These searches reveal security interests, creditor priority positions, encumbrances on collateral including equipment, inventory, accounts receivable, and general intangibles.
+These searches reveal security interests, creditor priority positions, and encumbrances on equipment, inventory, and accounts receivable.

 How accurate are your asset search reports?

-U.S. Asset Records maintains an accuracy rate of 100% by utilizing multiple data sources, cross-referencing information, and manually verifying critical findings.
+U.S. Asset Records maintains high accuracy by utilizing multiple data sources, cross-referencing information, and manually verifying critical findings.
 We access real-time databases, courthouse records, and proprietary sources.
-Read our about page to learn more about our methodology and quality standards.
+Read our about page to learn about our methodology.

 Do you search all 50 states?

-Yes, U.S. Asset Records provides comprehensive asset search coverage across all 50 states, the District of Columbia, and U.S. territories including Puerto Rico, Guam, and the U.S. Virgin Islands.
-Our investigators access state-specific databases, county records, and federal registries to provide truly nationwide coverage.
+Yes, U.S. Asset Records provides asset search coverage across all 50 states, the District of Columbia, and U.S. territories.
+Our investigators access state-specific databases, county records, and federal registries nationwide.
+See our nationwide coverage page.

 Can you find hidden assets?

-Our investigators use advanced techniques to uncover assets that may not be immediately apparent, including properties held in LLCs or trusts, out-of-state holdings, vehicles registered to businesses, corporate ownership interests, and assets transferred to relatives or associates.
-However, we operate within legal boundaries and cannot access protected financial account balances without proper legal process such as subpoenas or court orders.
+Our investigators use advanced techniques to uncover assets that may not be immediately apparent, including properties held in LLCs or trusts, out-of-state holdings, vehicles registered to businesses, and corporate ownership interests.
+See how we find hidden assets in divorce.
+Bank account balances require proper legal process.

 How much does an asset search cost?